Skip to main content

 The patients are monitored in a fixed monitoring system as part of Nor-DMARD.
 In this substudy, the patient will be examined twice, once at the start and once at the 3rd month.

-The recruitment period will take place over two years starting in the autumn of 2024.
-During the course of the study, a clinical examination and ultrasound of joints, a neuropsychological test on a tablet, and standardized pain tests will be carried out.
-You will fill in questionnaires that include degree of pain, disease activity, quality of life and emotional well-being, as well as expectations of pain and coping beliefs.
+The recruitment period will take place over two years from the fall of 2025.
+During the study, clinical examination and joints and ultrasound will be done, a neuropsychological test on a tablet, as well as standardized pain tests.
+You will fill out questionnaires that include, among other things, the degree of pain, disease activity, quality of life and emotional well -being, as well as expectations of pain and mastery.